x3ro/automate/README.md

 To begin with, `Automate::Chain.which("Description of command chain")` creates a new command chain, which is defined by the block passed to it.

 Inside said block, "chain links" are defined using the `go` method.
-Each chain link should consist of an action which can be described in a few words, thus making the entire chain a series of atomic, or close to atomic operations:
+Each chain link should consist of an action which can be described in a few words, thus making the entire chain a series of small operations:

     # good
     go "Clone the git repository"